 Who Is Ismael Zambada García?

-Born in 1948 in a community called Álamo in the Sinaloa state capital of Culiacán, Mexico, Ismael Zambada García was an ambitious criminal from the start.
+Born on January 1, 1948, in a community called Álamo in the Sinaloa state capital of Culiacán, Mexico, Ismael Zambada García was an ambitious criminal from the start.
 The lowly farmer began dealing drugs when he was 16 years old.

 While he started out small, he slowly worked his way up.
 Before long, he was linked to the Guadalajara Cartel, a major organization that dominated the drug trade during the 1980s.
 At one point, the cartel controlled almost all of the drug trafficking between Mexico and the United States.